 - COVID-19 page on travel.state.gov for the latest travel information.

-- Department of Homeland Security and Customs and Border Protection for the latest on travel restrictions for entry to the U.S.
+- Department of Homeland Security and Customs and Border Protection for the latest on travel restrictions for entry into the United States.

 - Travel.state.gov’s Sweden Information and Travel Advisory page for Sweden-specific information.

 Monitor the following Swedish Government websites